-In the NBA (and all of basketball), there are the positions of players: center, power forward, small forward, shooting guard, and point guard.
-The center and power forwards are typically the taller players that play in the paint, from the free-throw line to the basket, while the small forwards, shooting guards, and point guards are smaller players that play outside the paint.
+In the NBA (and all of basketball), there are five player positions.
+These are: center, power forward, small forward, shooting guard, and point guard.
+The center and power forwards are typically the taller players who play 'in the paint', from the free-throw line to the basket.
+The forwards, shooting guards, and point guards are generally smaller players who play 'outside the paint'.

-The point guard is referred to as the floor general and runs the team, dribbling the ball most of the time and trying to set up other players to score.
+The point guard is also known as the 'floor general' and runs the team.
+He spends most of the time dribbling the ball and trying to set up other players to score.

 One thing that has changed in the NBA over the last couple of decades is positionless basketball.
 This is because it flaunts the typical ways positions are played.

-For example, in the NBA these days, it is common for the point guard to be the leading scorer and for centers and power forwards playing outside the paint and shooting three-pointers.
+For example, in the NBA these days, it is common for the point guard to be the leading scorer and for centers and power forwards to play outside the paint and shoot three-pointers.

-There are positions in basketball, and players are matched up against similar positions from the opposing teams.
+It is also common for players to be matched up against similar positions from the opposing teams.
 Teams can choose to play man-to-man defense or zone defense.

-Man-to-man is each player defending another player, while zone is playing in a zone and defending an area.
-The game starts at the center of the court, with the referee tossing the ball up between two opposing players called the opening tip with them trying to control the ball to get the first possession.
+The game starts at the center of the court, with the referee tossing the ball up between two opposing players.
+This is the 'opening tip'.
+Both teams then try to get the first possession.

-Basketball is a game that has many strategies and tactics, and this is especially the case in the top league in the world in the NBA.
-There are not only strategy and tactics for teams in the NBA but also bettors making wagers on games in the league.
+Basketball is a game that has many strategies and tactics, and this is especially the case in the NBA.
+There are strategies and tactics not only for the teams playing, but also for bettors making wagers on league games.

-When it comes to team strategies for the NBA, a team can play to their strength, which is playing solid defense or having a high scoring offense that will outscore the other opponent.
+When it comes to team strategies, a team will usually try to play to their strengths.
+This could mean playing solid defense or having a high scoring offense that will outscore the other opponent.

 For example, teams in the NBA that like to get out and run and take a lot of shots simply shoot the ball often.
 A team such as the Golden State Warriors in their recent dynasty, with their great shooters such as Stephen Curry and Kevin Durant, scored more than their opponents en route to three NBA titles.

-The head coach is also the one that makes substitutions in the game to try to get the best matchups possible.
-They draw up plays and control the game with the players that are in the game at the time.
+The head coach is also the one that makes substitutions during the game to try to get the best matchups possible.
+They draw up plays and control the game according to the players that are in the game at the time.
 They can also control the pace by setting the tone of the game and by calling timeouts.

 Check out our nba bettting system guide for more tips.

-He came up with the rules for a game of basketball and nailed a peach basket to an elevated track, and the game was born.
+His solution was to invent a new indoor sport.
+He came up with the rules of the game and nailed a peach basket to an elevated track.
+Thus, the game of basketball was born.

-At first, there were 17 franchises in the league, which dwindled to 11 in 1950, and in 1953-9154 to eight franchises in the New York Knicks, Boston Celtics, Philadelphia Warriors, Minneapolis Lakers, Rochester Royals, Fort Wayne Pistons, Tri-Cities Blackhawks, and Syracuse Nationals.
+At first, there were 17 franchises in the league.
+This dwindled to 11 in 1950, and to eight franchises in 1953-1954.
+Those were the New York Knicks, Boston Celtics, Philadelphia Warriors, Minneapolis Lakers, Rochester Royals, Fort Wayne Pistons, Tri-Cities Blackhawks, and Syracuse Nationals.

-Japanese-American Wataru Misaka actually broke the color barrier in the NBA playing for the New York Knicks in the 1947-48 season.
-Harold Hunter became the first African-American to sign a contract to play in the NBA in 1950 but was cut in training camp.
+Japanese-American Wataru Misaka broke 'the color barrier' in the NBA when playing for the New York Knicks in the 1947-48 season.
+Harold Hunter was the first African-American to sign a contract to play in the NBA in 1950, but was cut in training camp.
 But that season, other African-Americans played in the league.

 In 1957, rookie center Bill Russell joined the Boston Celtics, who already had future Hall of Famers in player Bob Cousy and coach Red Auerbach.
 The team dominated the next decade and a half, winning 11 NBA championships.

-The Chicago Packers became the ninth team in the NBA in 1961, and from 1966 to 1968, the league expanded from nine to 14 teams, adding the Chicago Bulls, Seattle SuperSonics, San Diego Rockets Milwaukee Bucks, and Phoenix Suns.
+The Chicago Packers became the ninth team in the NBA in 1961.
+The league expanded from nine to 14 teams from 1966 to 1968, adding the Chicago Bulls, Seattle SuperSonics, San Diego Rockets Milwaukee Bucks, and Phoenix Suns.

-In the late 1970s, the NBA was having problems, with the main reason being the decline in TV ratings.
-However, the league surged in popularity in the early 80s when Magic Johnson and Larry Bird joined the league along with Michael Jordan a few years later.
+By the late 1970's, the NBA was having problems, with the main reason being a decline in television ratings.
+However, the league surged in popularity in the early 1980's when Magic Johnson and Larry Bird joined the league, along with Michael Jordan a few years later.

-As of 2020, there are 30 teams in the NBA with 29 in the United States and one from Canada.
-There are two conferences in the Western and Eastern Conference.
-After every season, 16 teams qualify for the NBA playoffs, with eight from each conference.
+There are currently 30 teams in the NBA with 29 in the United States and one from Canada.
+These are divided into two conferences, known as the Eastern Conference and the Western Conference.
+After every season, 16 teams qualify for the NBA playoffs, with eight coming from each conference.

-The NBA playoffs last two months, and in the end, the team that emerges from the Western Conference faces the Eastern Conference in the NBA Finals, which is a best-of-seven game series.
+The NBA playoffs last two months.
+The team that emerges from the Eastern Conference faces the one that emerges from the Western Conference in the NBA Finals.
+This is a best-of-seven game series.